 The climate of Maldives is greatly influenced by its tropical monsoon weather and the islands experience a warm and humid climate throughout the year.
-The historical mean annual temperature was 27.6°C with little inter-seasonal variability - average monthly temperatures vary by at most 1°C throughout the year and the country has relatively high rates of precipitation (Figure 2).
+The historical mean annual temperature was 27.6°C with little inter-seasonal variability - average monthly temperatures vary by at most 1°C throughout the year and the country has relatively high rates of precipitation, Figure 2, showing the latest climatology, 1991-2020.
 The seasonal cycle is strongest in the northern atolls recording an average maximum temperature of around 29.3°C just prior to the onset of the southwest monsoons (April-May) and an average minimum temperature of around 27.4°C prior to the onset of the northeast monsoons (December-January).
 The southern equatorial regions experience precipitation throughout the year and do not experience a very significant dry spell related to the northeast monsoons.